-It is agreed that the use of registry personnel, as a supplement to the workforce or use of employees of another Genesis HealthCare facility does not constitute subcontracting out.
-The Employer will make its best effort to use regular employees first, before the use of Registry.
+The Parties agree that using registry personnel to supplement the bargaining unit workforce does not constitute subcontracting of bargaining unit work.
+The Employer will make its best effort to use regular employees before using registry personnel.

-In the event the Employer subcontracts bargaining unit work, the Employer shall require the subcontractor to recognize the employees as represented by the Union and shall be obligated to continue the terms and conditions of the collective bargaining agreement for a period of one hundred and twenty (120) days, in which time the subcontractor has the option to notify the Union it wishes to negotiate the terms and conditions of employment during that period.
-If the subcontractor does not exercise that option, then the collective bargaining agreement shall remain intact through its full term.
+If the Employer subcontracts bargaining unit work, the Employer shall require the subcontractor to recognize the employees as represented by the Union and shall be obligated to continue the terms and conditions of the Collective Bargaining Agreement.
+The Sub-Contractor will hire all bargaining unit-eligible employees working for the Employer at the facility.
+Affected employees' hire dates, seniority, and hourly wage rates will be maintained and not reduced.

-- a) The subcontractor that employs the Cook, Kitchen Helper, Housekeeper, or Laundry Aide will engage in collective bargaining with Union to determine the wages that such employees will receive during the Contract term. - b) Nothing in this Article shall require the subcontractor to offer the same medical or dental insurance plans, or the same retirement plan, if any, that is offered by the Employer.
-The subcontractor may implement its own medical and dental plans, retirement plan, if any, and may also implement its own time off plan. - c) With regard to the medical insurance benefits, dental insurance, or retirement plan, the subcontractor shall offer a plan that is substantially similar on the whole to the Employer's last applicable plan, if any. - d) Nothing in this provision shall require the subcontractor to continue in effect the contractual vacation and sick leave provisions provided that the subcontractor offers a comparable amount of time off as the total time off amounts for vacation and sick leave contained in this contract.
-With regard to any sick time accrued with Employer per Article 16, Vacation, Holiday, Sick, Personal Days, the Employer will address disposition of such Union member sick time with the subcontractor through a mutually binding legal agreement intended to keep each respective members' sick time accrual whole (e.g. Employer cashes out accrued sick time, subcontractor carries over such accrued sick time for subsequent use, etc.) following the subcontracting out of the bargaining unit work.
+Regarding medical insurance benefits, dental insurance, or retirement plans, the subcontractor shall offer a plan substantially similar to the Employer's applicable plan in effect at the time of the subcontracting, if any.

+Concerning any sick time accrued with Employer per Article 16, Vacation, Holiday, Sick, Personal Days, the Employer will address the disposition of such Union member sick time with the subcontractor through a mutually binding legal agreement intended to keep each respective member's sick time accrual whole (e.g. Employer cashes out accrued sick time, subcontractor carries over such accrued sick time for subsequent use, etc.) following the subcontracting out of the bargaining unit work.

-This provision shall be applicable to any subcontractor in existence at the Center as of the date this Agreement is signed.
-Upon satisfying the preceding requirements of this Article that is consistent with the Employer subcontracting bargaining unit work to another employer, the Employer will have fulfilled its obligations hereunder and will have no further responsibility nor liability to the Union concerning the performance by any such subcontractor of the obligations contemplated hereunder.
+This provision shall apply to any subcontractor at the Center as of the date this Agreement is signed.
+Upon satisfying the preceding requirements of this Article that are consistent with the

+Employer subcontracting bargaining unit work to another employer, the Employer will have fulfilled its obligations hereunder and will have no further responsibility nor liability to the Union concerning the performance by any such subcontractor of the obligations contemplated hereunder.